 2. Compare to Amerigroup's NQTL analysis for PA on comparable med/surg medications.
 If PA on MAT applies more stringently than PA on med/surg without justification, that's an NQTL violation.

-3. Appeal denial of buprenorphine through Amerigroup's internal appeal.
+3. Appeal denial of buprenorphine through Amerigroup's internal appeal, within 60 calendar days of the date on the denial notice.

 6. File complaints with CMS Region IV under Medicaid managed care parity oversight.